BlockchainCommons/Learning-FROST-from-the-Command-Line/01_1_Introducing_FROST.md

 **Trusted Dealer Generation (TDG):** This is a traditional method.
 One trusted, centralized server generates a private key (or is given a key), shards it, and sends out the shares to the members of the FROST group.
-The disadvantage is that the server _must_ be very trusted, and the key exists in a single place for at least some time, allowing it to potentially be stolen.
+The disadvantage of TDG is that the server _must_ be very trusted, and the key exists in a single place for at least some time, allowing it to potentially be stolen.

 **Distributed Key Generation (DKG):** This is a more secure, but also newer and more complex method.
 It takes advantage of Secure